Calabi-Yau locally conformally K\"ahler manifolds: Calabi--Yau locally conformally K ahler manifolds

 The first example of Vaisman Calabi--Yau manifold is given in complex dimension 2 by the primary Kodaira surface, that has holomorphically trivial canonical bundle.
 Moreover, this surface is endowed with a holomorphic symplectic form, which is, in general, one of the instances when a complex manifold has holomorphically trivial canonical bundle.
 However, in higher dimensions, a Vaisman Calabi--Yau manifold cannot admit such structures, thanks to \cite{ao23}.

-Inspired by Gauduchon's result in the Einstein--Weyl setting, we prove the following result, which shows that, under certain conditions on the Chern-Ricci form, an lcK metric is Vaisman.
+Inspired by Gauduchon's result in the Einstein--Weyl setting, we prove the following result, which shows that, under certain conditions on the Chern--Ricci form, an lcK metric is Vaisman.

-\begin{theo} Let $(M, J)$ be a compact manifold admitting a locally conformally metric $\omega$ such that $Ric(\omega)=tdJ\theta$, where $\theta$ is the Lee form of $\omega$ and $t \leq 0$.
+\begin{theo*}[Theorem \ref{thm A}] Let $(M, J)$ be a compact manifold admitting a locally conformally K\" ahler metric $\omega$ such that $Ric(\omega)=tdJ\theta$, where $\theta$ is the Lee form of $\omega$ and $t \leq 0$.
 If $\omega$ is Gauduchon, then $\omega$ is Vaisman.
-In particular, an lcK metric which is Gauduchon and Chern-Ricci flat is Vaisman. \end{theo}
+In particular, an lcK metric which is Gauduchon and Chern--Ricci flat is Vaisman. \end{theo*}